I was ten years old when a chance meeting informed my path of thinking, of being in and with the world in ways that I am still discovering today.

 3. Creating safe space is imperative to the root of development that nourishes our physical, emotional, relational and spiritual growth.
 It is not good enough to know safe space through its absence in our lives, we must see it as something that needs and deserves a greater presence.

-These roots of understanding inspired the launching of my Social-Profit, Create Safe Space, Inc. We are passionate about building a society engaged in creating learning environments grounded in human awareness and mutual respect.
+These roots of understanding inspired the launching of my Social-Profit, Create Safe Space, Inc. We are passionate about building a society engaged in creating living and learning environments grounded in human awareness and mutual respect.
 One that embodies character, pro-social skills, and mindful practices – the cornerstones for safe space.

 The value of Safe Space isn’t a secret.
 It is a human need that has been described since ancient times and one that has been articulated by educators, social scientists, theologians and archaeologists.